Insufficient Credit for Approval

 Risk of Collection Agencies

 Continued missed payments can result in debt being sent to collection agencies.
-This can lead to harassing calls, legal actions, and further damage to your credit score.
+This can lead to harassing calls, legal actions, and further damage your credit score.

 Potential Loss of Collateral